tony19980810/D2VPR/README.md

 ## 🛠️Setup

-This repo follows the framework of [CricaVPR](https://github.com/Lu-Feng/CricaVPR/tree/main).
+This repo follows the framework of [CricaVPR](https://github.com/Lu-Feng/CricaVPR/tree/main) and [BoQ](https://github.com/amaralibey/Bag-of-Queries).

 We use [GSV-Cities](https://github.com/amaralibey/gsv-cities) for training, and the [Visual Geo-localization Benchmark](https://github.com/gmberton/deep-visual-geo-localization-benchmark) for evaluation.
 You can download the GSV-Cities datasets [HERE](https://www.kaggle.com/datasets/amaralibey/gsv-cities), and refer to [VPR-datasets-downloader](https://github.com/gmberton/VPR-datasets-downloader) to prepare test datasets.